imroc/imgo/README.md

 ==============
-Imgo is a distributed and high performance push server written in golang based on [goim](https://github.com/Terry-Mao/goim). compared to goim,it added offline message support,add will support IM server later on. you should not use it in production right now,be patient,waiting for a while.
+Imgo is a distributed and high performance push server written in golang based on [goim](https://github.com/Terry-Mao/goim). compared to goim,it added offline message support,add will support IM server later on.

+Note:imgo is in developing,not stable yet,do not use it in production until its' first release version come out.

 ## Features
  * Light weight and high performance